The Cornwall We Want

 Local issues

-by Sue A, almost 4 years ago
+by Sue A, over 4 years ago

 I think we need to support local shops.
 We have just got used to having everything we want NOW.
 Let's try to get back to seasonal, local produce.
 Cut single use plastic, reduce, reuse, recycle, take your litter home!
 There are many, easy ways we can make a difference.
 Turn lights out, taps off reduce waste.
 Think about the things we take for granted etc.etc.